111 N. 10th Street,

 The family-owned Rialto Theatre was opened on September 1, 1921 with Catherine Calvert in “The Heart of Maryland”.
 From September 1936 the adjacent Rio Theatre was opened by the same operator.

 On February 20, 1940 as one of their competitors, the Pinney Theatre was presenting the world premiere of MGM’s “Northwest Passage”.
 The Rialto Theatre tried some counter programming.
 Their advertisement for RKO’s “Swiss Family Robinson” starring Thomas Mitchell proclaimed ‘Direct from Radio City New York to Boise’.
 While it was not stated that the Rialto Theatre used one of the prints from the Radio City Music Hall, the hyperbole may have been true in spirit.
 Archives of the New York Times show that “Swiss Family Robinson” closed a one-week run at the Radio City Music Hall on February 15 and began at Boise’s Rialto Theatre on February 18.

 The Rialto Theatre was the first theatre in Boise to be equipped for CinemaScope.
-The screen extended from wall to wall so that in order to get to the back of the theater one had to go outside of the theatre and to the alley.
+The screen extended from wall to wall so that in order to get to the back of the theatre one had to go outside of the theatre and to the alley.
+It was closed in 1980.
 Today a bank parking lot sits on the site.

 Just login to your account and subscribe to this theater.